mixja/ses-custom-resources/README.md

 `<aws-profile-prefix>-<environment>`

-For example, if you configure your AWS profile prefix as `devfactory`, you might set up the following profiles:
+For example, if you configure your AWS profile prefix as `learning`, you might set up the following profiles:

-- devfactory-sandbox
+- learning-sandbox
-- devfactory-staging
+- learning-staging
-- devfactory-production
+- learning-production

 Note that the `environment` value is used both for deployment and defining environment configurations: